Enhanced joint sparsity via Iterative Support Detection: The Proposed Model and Corresponding Algorithm

 \subsection{Truncated Joint Sparsity Model}

 The proposed model based on the original joint sparsity model (\ref{eq:l21_0}) is given as follows:

-where $E$ is the noise matrix and $w = [w_{1}, w_{2},\cdots, w_{n}]$ is a weight parameter vector.
-Compared with the model (\ref{eq:l21_0}), we can see the main difference is the introduction of the weight vector $w$.
-Notice that our model prefers a specific 0-1 weighting scheme, i.e. $w_{i}$ is either $0$ or $1$, though most existing weighted models define weight as positive continuous real values.
+where $B=[b_{1},\ldots, b_{\ell}]$ is the observation matrix, $E$ is the noise matrix and $w = [w_{1}, w_{2},\cdots, w_{n}]$ is a weight parameter vector.
+Compared with the model (\ref{eq:l21_0}), the main difference is the introduction of the weight vector $w$.
+Note that our model (\ref{truncated-Jointsparsity}) prefers a specific 0-1 weighting scheme, i.e. $w_{i}$ is either $0$ or $1$, though most existing weighted models define weight as positive continuous real values.

 Let $T$ be the set of the indices of the nonzero rows of $X$, and the model (\ref{truncated-Jointsparsity}) can be rewritten as

 We call it as truncated joint sparsity (TJS) model.